 While these events and activities do contribute to the overall wellness of CCRC residents, they also have the added advantage of upping a community’s level of customer satisfaction.
 Since happy customers (i.e., residents) will likely remain in the community (thus maintaining high occupancy levels within the community), stay healthy longer (the less care required, the more profitable a resident becomes), and often will even spread the word about their positive experiences among friends outside of the community (thus referring prospective new residents), more and more CCRCs are realizing the benefits that good programming has for their financial bottom line.

 Several studies have come out in recent years that support the value of CCRCs investing in quality-of-life-related programming for their residents.
 For example, the 2016 National Benchmarks Report, a joint study conducted by the International Council on Active Aging (ICAA) and ProMatura Group, shows that, in the senior living industry, there is a clear connection between so-called “wellness lifestyles” and customer satisfaction among residents.
-View the executive summary of this report.
+View The National Benchmarks Report, 2016.

 The ICAA/ProMatura study looked at the lifestyle/wellness data of 73 CCRCs in the U.S., as well as 26 other senior living communities that offer independent living, or both independent living and assisted living and/or memory care.
 Using customer satisfaction survey responses from over 3,400 residents of these 99 communities, the researchers examined topics such as the communities’ activities, fitness opportunities, and recreation programming.
 They also tracked which specific wellness programs survey participants took part in, so they could make direct correlations about which programs offered the senior living community their biggest “bang for the buck” when it came to residents’ overall satisfaction with the community.